 Tutorial

-Add an use a JSONB field in Phoenix and Ecto
+Add and use a JSONB field in Phoenix and Ecto

 phoenix postgresql jsonb ecto

 PostgreSQL has native support for objects stored as JSON as actually binary JSON (or JSONB).
-With JSONB format, you can add index do the column for faster and more efficient reads.
+With JSONB format, you can add an index to the column for faster and more efficient reads.

 Even though the format supports both storing arrays of maps and nested maps, I suggest making it simple and just use an unnested single map.